 Ddof = Refers to “Delta Degrees of Freedom”: the divisor used in the calculation is N – ddof.
 Where N represents the number of elements. ddof is zero by default.
 (Optional)

 Keepdims = If this is set to True.
-The axes which are reduced are left in the result as dimensions with size one.
+Additionally, the reduced axes return as arrays with size one dimension.
 With this option, the result will broadcast correctly against the input array.
-If the default value is passed.
-Then keepdims will not be passed through to the var() method of sub-classes of ndarray.
-However, any non-default value will be.
+For default value, keepdims will not be passed through to the var() method of sub-classes of ndarray.
+However, any non-default value do pass.
 (Optional)

 Return type of Numpy var() function in Python: